-'Two-faced' cells discovered in colon cancer: Immune cells can suppress or promote tumor growthDecember 13th, 2012 in Cancer /
+'Two-faced' cells discovered in colon cancer: Immune cells can suppress or promote tumor growthDecember 13, 2012 in Medicine & Health / Cancer

 Northwestern Medicine researchers have discovered a "two-faced" group of cells at work in human colon cancer, with opposing functions that can suppress or promote tumor growth.
 These cells are a subset of T-regulatory (Treg) cells, known to suppress immune responses in healthy individuals

 In this previously unknown Treg subset, the presence of the protein RORγt has been shown to differentiate between cancer-protecting and cancer-promoting properties.

 The Northwestern team, led by Khashayarsha Khazaie, research associate professor at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University, recently reported their findings in the journal Science Translational Medicine.